mcbtaguiad/marktaguiad.dev/app/content/post/tf-tofu-proxmox.md

 Note: You didn't use the -out option to save this plan, so OpenTofu can't guarantee to take exactly these actions if you run "tofu apply" now.
 ```

-Notice that a *.tfstate* file is generated, make sure to save or backup this file since it will be necesary when reinitializing/reconfigure or rebuilding your VM/infrastructure.
+Notice that a *.tfstate* file is generated, make sure to save or backup this file since it will be necessary when reinitializing/reconfigure or rebuilding your VM/infrastructure.

 If all goes well, you'll see at Proxmox GUI the created VM.
 ![tofu](http://chevereto.tagsdev.xyz/images/2024/08/26/tofu4.png)